salta-kozbagarova/openmrs-module-registrationapp/README.md

 ## Example of usage of personAttributeWithConcept field

-Let's say you have an Document Type attribute.
+Let's say you have a Document Type attribute.
 In the json config file just write this:
 ```
 {
 	"legend": "Document Type",